makrofag1/Miwok/README.md

 App helps us to get familiar with language of Miwok tribe whose members are native Americans.
 App contains words from four groups: Numbers, Family Members, Colors and Phrases.
 Words in each group are presented as an elements of scrollable list.
 There is also a play button for each word for playing pronunciation.
-Below app screens are presented.
+App screens are presented below.

 # ![image](https://user-images.githubusercontent.com/37403395/56081989-d1dfb780-5e13-11e9-986d-eef2a1bed05c.png)